-Note: TESOL majors are allowed six hours of overlap between linguistics courses required in the major and those selected for the linguistics minor.
+Note: The Linguistics Minor is not available to TESOL majors.
+TESOL minors/certificate are allowed six hours of overlap between linguistics courses required in the minor/certificate and those selected for the linguistics minor.

-EIL MINOR (18 HOURS)
+EIL Minor (18 hours)

 Students for whom English is an additional language beyond their native language may receive a minor in English as an International Language.
 This minor provides academic experience in written and spoken English and prepares students who plan to use English in addition to their first language once they leave the University.